Skip to main content

 ) -> pd.DataFrame

 Get a DataFrame of results as they are currently.
-Includes columns for each argument passed, plus status, result, time, and logs.
+The DataFrame will have columns for each argument passed, and columns for: status, result, time, logs and optionally exception.

 n_jobs